karambole-dev/keylogger-asm-x86-64/README.md

 ```
 Is this an AI generated project ?

-AI was used to facilitate the collection of informations as well as to debug certain syntax errors.
+AI was used to facilitate the collection of informations as well as to fix syntax errors.
 But all of the code was written by a human.
 ```